Dynatrace/openkit-dotnet/README.md

 A named `Event` is attached to an `IAction` and contains a name.

-### Key-Value pairs
+### Key-Value Pairs

-For an `IAction` key-value pairs can also be reported.
-The key is always a String and the value may be an Integer (int), a floating point (double) or a String.
+For an `IAction` Key-Value Pairs can also be reported.
+The key is always a string and the value may be an integer (int), a floating point (double) or a string.

 ### Errors & Crashes